dotnet/cli/Documentation/cli-prerequisites.md

 * libssl 1.1

 ## Installing the dependencies
-Please follow the reccomended practices of each operating system in question.
-For Linux, we reccomend using your package manager such as `apt-get` for Ubuntu and `yum` for CentOS.
-For OS X and upgrading the libssl, we reccomend using [Homebrew](https://brew.sh/); if you do use it, do not forget the link phase you need to do at the end of install (`brew link openssl --force`).
+Please follow the recommended practices of each operating system in question.
+For Linux, we recommend using your package manager such as `apt-get` for Ubuntu and `yum` for CentOS.
+For OS X and upgrading the libssl, we recommend using [Homebrew](https://brew.sh/); if you do use it, do not forget the link phase you need to do at the end of install (`brew link openssl --force`).